Looming communist pillar with a Czech twist.

 In 2000, rogue Czech sculptor and artist David Černý, who made his reputation protesting the late Soviet communism that controlled the Czech Republic until 1989, attached giant crawling babies onto the side of the tower.

 Indeed, Černý mounted gigantic metallic babies with bar codes instead of faces onto the tower high above the traditional cityscape.
 Whether the people of Prague considered the tower grotesque art, or a political statement in a country where democracy was still in its infancy, the babies stuck.
-In 2001, after being initially removed, the infants became a permanent feature of the space age tower due to popular demand.
+After being removed in 2017 due to structural concern, replicas of the infants became a permanent feature of the space age tower due to popular demand in 2019.

 From the bottom of the tower, the babies seem tiny.
 However, in reality, they are well over six feet in height.
 Their faces are without features and instead fold into a type of bar code jutting out from their large smooth heads.
 Overall, ten babies were placed on all sides of the giant tubes that comprise the entire Žižkov Tower, and they scale toward the lower observatory decks of the structure.